appscode/service-broker/docs/setup/install.md

 Once the pods is running, you can cancel the above command by typing `Ctrl+C`.

-Now, to confirm `ClusterServiceBroker`, `ClusterServiceClass`, `ClusterServicePlan` have been registered by the `Service-Broker`, run the following command:
+Now, to confirm `ClusterServiceBroker`, `ClusterServiceClass`, `ClusterServicePlan` have been registered by the `Service Broker`, run the following command:

 ```console
 $ kubectl get clusterservicebrokers -l app=service-broker